 If there is and you know her, show her to me

-Dinah, got those Dixie eyes blazin’
+Dinah, got those Dixie eyes blazin’and the speaker/singer's dedication to her:

 How I love to sit and gaze in